 Moving Up the Family Tree

 It’s an unfortunate part of life that if all goes well, we inevitably move up that family tree.
 But that’s just the inexorable nature of life.
 I’m currently in the exciting stage of that transition.
-Going from clueless child to wanderlust adult, and now on to the new parent is an exciting stage of life.
+Going from clueless child to wanderlust adult, and now the new parent.
+It’s an exciting stage of life.
 It’s a stage I’m trying my best to be absorbed in, but one I know will eventually pass.